 I wouldn't say this has as much impact as our first point, but after playing with a handful of different shoe weights you begin to realize that this is a big factor as well.
 I've found that when I play with lighter weight shoes I become a little more explosive with my drives and I don't feel as heavy footed when I'm putting on awkward terrain.

 That being said, when you pick a heavier shoe, it's usually heavier for a good reason.
 These shoes are usually heavier to accommodate the added ankle support.
 Along with this, they are often made out of thicker material which will help to protect your feet incase something falls on them.

 Cushioning and Comfort Level

 A third point you should consider is the comfort level of these shoes.
-I definitely recommend looking for a shoe that has a comfortable sole and also is wide enough to reduce any pinching or squeezing on your toes.
+I definitely recommend looking for a disc golf shoe that has a comfortable sole and also is wide enough to reduce any pinching or squeezing on your toes.

 You can truly notice a difference in the comfort level of shoes when you've worn them for 36 holes or more!
 Most shoes will be comfortable when you're only wearing them for an hour or so, but true comfort comes in after extended time wearing them.